zahidprvz/my-conky-desktop/README.md

-# Technical Mastery Dashboard
+# Technical Dashboard

 This repository contains a Conky configuration file that creates a technical mastery dashboard.
 It provides real-time system information and stats in a sleek and professional manner.
+I have done this on my Arch Linux.

 ## Features